1950-1959 Baseball Cards

 Explore our database of 1950s Baseball Card Set Information.
 Every product profile features set checklists, product info, expert analysis, and a shopping guide for singles.
 Browse baseball cards produced during 1950, 1951, 1952, 1953, 1954, 1955, 1956, 1957, 1958, and 1959.

-1952 Berk Ross Baseball marked the second straight year of a 72-card checklist.
-Mickey Mantle, Willie Mays, Joe DiMaggio, Jackie Robinson and Ted Williams are among the set’s greats.
+1952 Berk Ross Baseball marked the second straight year of a 72-card checklist from the short-lived card company.
+Mickey Mantle, Willie Mays, Joe DiMaggio, Jackie Robinson and Ted Williams are among the set’s standouts.

 It’s no exaggeration to say that 1952 Topps Baseball is a landmark baseball card set.
-The first major baseball card product from Topps, it includes the classic Mickey Mantle.
+The first major baseball card product from Topps, it includes the iconic ’52 Mickey Mantle card.

-1954 Bowman Baseball is highlighted by a classy, colorful design and the presence of many Hall of Famers.
-Don Larsen is the set’s top rookie cards.
-Errors and variations plague the checklist.
+1954 Bowman Baseball is highlighted by a classy, colorful design and the presence of many Hall of Fame cards.
+However, errors and variations are plentiful and the set does not have many notable rookie cards.

 One of the most popular oddball issues of all-time, 1954 Dan-Dee Baseball is led by an early Mickey Mantle.
 Because they were inserted in bags of potato chips, the cards are very condition sensitive and command strong secondary market prices.

 1954 Red Heart Baseball is one of the few products to be released in conjunction with dog food.
 The classic set includes Mickey Mantle and Stan Musial.

 Led by rookie cards for Hank Aaron, Al Kaline and Ernie Banks, 1954 Topps Baseball is filled with Hall of Fame talent.
 The distinct design and strong checklist make it one of the best 1950s releases.